Deiivid/ComposeGlass/README.txt

 🎨 Customization Options

-ComposeGlass allows you to finely tune the blur effect:
+ComposeGlassmorphism allows you to finely tune the blur effect:

 ✅ Blur Radius